 During pressing:

-- "We only use the first Cuvée"
+- "We use only the first cuvée"

-- "The Cuvée is immediately separated"
+- "The cuvée is immediately separated"

-- "2,050 liters Cuvée per pressing"
+- "2,050 liters of cuvée per pressing"

-During Assemblage:
+During assemblage:

-- "Our prestige Cuvée"
+- "Our prestige cuvée"

-- "The new Cuvée 2024"
+- "The new 2024 cuvée"

-- "A complex Cuvée from five vintages"
+- "A complex cuvée from five vintages"

-The Assemblage shapes the character
+The Assemblage Forms the Character

-Only through artful Cuvée composition does a house's unmistakable style emerge.
-Dom Pérignon, Krug, or Bollinger - each brand has its own Assemblage philosophy.
+Only through artful cuvée composition does a house's unmistakable style emerge.
+Dom Pérignon, Krug, or Bollinger - each brand has its own assemblage philosophy.

-Famous Cuvées and their Stories
+Famous Cuvées and Their Stories

 Prestige Cuvées: The Royal Class

-The most expensive champagnes are often Prestige Cuvées - here the term clearly refers to the Assemblage:
+The most expensive champagnes are often prestige cuvées - here the term clearly refers to the assemblage:

 - Dom Pérignon Vintage